Been to Toronto? Been out to Toronto Islands? Probably not… you might not realise what you’re missing, then!

 You can read a lot about the history of the islands and their offerings on the website, and I’d rather not just regurgitate their information, but basically, the island broke away from the mainland courtesy of a nasty storm in the mid 1800s.
 A lot of people now know the Islands as being home to Hanlan’s Point, home to one of the world’s great clothing optional beaches (seriously), an area known in the late 1800s as something like Canada’s Coney Island.

-While we didn’t quite make it to the beach (God only knows who’d decline clothing in the freezing weather of Toronto’s winter!), we really enjoyed the walk around the quieter part of the island.
+While we didn’t quite make it to the beach, it was really nice to walk around the quieter part of the island without any crowds.
 I guess it’d be a little different in summer, given the amount of activities actually offered there, but it was so peaceful and calm when we were there.
 It was the perfect spot to spend a little time reflecting on the year that had just been, the year that was beginning, to just take some time out of a crazy few weeks of travel and let my mind wonder for a while, without worrying about plane schedules and itineraries and what not.
-Sometimes you just really need that!